hall757/not_so_secrets.sh/README.md

 # secrets.sh

+Forked version with GPG encryption removed.
+I needed a simple way to generate random tokens for associations between different systems.
+My use case had no need for encryption.

 ⚠️ **WARNING:** This code is brand new.
 There are no tests yet.
 Even I haven't started using it yet. ⚠️

   - [About](#about)